SpiderSec101/Web_Application_Security_Testing/Application Analysis/Readme.md

     echo 'example.com' | python3 favfreak.py -o output

     http.favicon.hash:YOUR_HASH_VALUE

+After finding some of the domains you can check those domains and subdomains as your targets.

 #### Murmur Hash
  * From karmav2 you will get some of the favicon files as favicon.ico, or you can download the favicon of the target website